CmdrApollo/PyOpenARCH/readme.md

 # PyOpenARCH

 PyOpenARCH is a free/open-source grand strategy game set in a fantasy archipelago.
-The game is written in python and uses the pygame-ce library.
+The game is written in python using the pygame-ce library.

 ## Installation